 The secure linear site is approximately 190 metres long and provides space for up to 11 vessels moored against the off-side bank.

 The mooring site is accessed via a single track road from Knowley Brow, via the B6228, Blackburn Road.
 The site is approximately eight miles from Chorley.

-There is a water point at the end of the mooring site which is shared with passing boaters.
-The nearest Canal & River Trust facilities, including refuse, showers, toilets, elsan and pump-out, are approximately two miles east of the mooring site at Johnsons Hillock Locks.
+There is a water point and a large bin at the end of the mooring site which is shared with passing boaters.
+The nearest Canal & River Trust facilities, including showers, toilets, elsan and pump-out, are approximately two miles east of the mooring site at Johnsons Hillock Locks.

 Car parking is available at this site, however, spaces for boaters are not guaranteed.

-Access to the site is through a locked gate which requires a handcuff key.
+Access to the site is through a locked gate which has a combination lock.

 Mooring rings are installed at this site but mooring pins may be needed dependent on boat length.

 The mooring site can be viewed from the towpath, access to the site must be arranged with the mooring manager.